 - Authentication type: Select SSH public key authentication.

-- Username: Enter a username, such as ubuntu.
+- Username: Enter a username, such as centos.

 - SSH public key: Paste in a public key in which you have access to the private key.
 See this article to create a key pair using PuTTY.

 - Public inbound ports: Keep this at the default None.
 You will later configure advanced options on the Networking tab.

 Click on the Networking tab, and configure the following options: